epfl-ada/ada-2023-project-dromadaire/README.md

 python3 import_data.py
 ```

 You need the `requests` python module to use the script.
-You can install it using (you will have it by default if used installed all the requirements from the `requirements.txt` file):
+You can install it using the following command (you'll already have it if you installed all the requirements from the `requirements.txt` file):

 ```bash
 pip install requests